The European Currency Unit and its contribution to the stability of the international monetary system

 But, as far as money is concerned, we could say that apparently ‘All is quiet on the western front’.
 There were some academic discussions in Tokyo, last month, between Ministers of Finance of the Group of Ten, the major countries, but no prospect of effective action.

-In my judgment, this is a mistake, since people who work, invest and trade will not be convinced that we may enter an era of lasting and safe expansion if they do not perceive some return to monetary stability.
+In my judgement, this is a mistake, since people who work, invest and trade will not be convinced that we may enter an era of lasting and safe expansion if they do not perceive some return to monetary stability.
 Europe, which is a continent in decline, should plan a leading role in this field, building upon the success of the EMS (European Monetary System).
 A more acute perception of the present weaknesses of the international monetary system, and a better understanding of the present and future role of the ECU (European Currency Unit), would help in defining collectively the proper answers.

 I - The weaknesses of the present monetary situation